 "Kids are going to love this!" - Oyster Jim

 The Wild Pacific Trail is a unique outdoor classroom that presents incredible opportunities to connect people to nature via interpretive signs and specialist-led programs.
-Summer programs aim to engage both visitors and local communities.
+Spring to fall programs aim to engage both visitors and local communities.

 The main parking area is at the Ucluelet Community Centre at the intersection of Matterson and Marine Drive.

-There is a toilet at Big Beach Park but no running water.
+There is an outhouse toilet at Big Beach Park but no running water.

 Stay off the rocks